LLNL/llnl.github.io/radiuss/policies/licensing.md

 **R.lic.3**  Existing RADIUSS products should consider transitioning to an [OSI](https://opensource.org/licenses)-approved, permissive open-source license (e.g., Apache, MIT, or BSD 3-Clause).

-> Rationale: See M4.1

 ---

 **R.lic.4**  RADIUSS products should provide a list of dependencies and their associated licenses in [Software Package Data Exchange (SPDX)](https://spdx.org/licenses) format.

 > Rationale: The SPDX License List is a list of commonly found licenses and exceptions used in open-source software that enables easy and efficient identification of such licenses.
-See also M4.2.

 Example:  See the Spack [COPYRIGHT](https://github.com/spack/spack/blob/develop/COPYRIGHT) file.